aabbtree77/auth-starter-backend/README.md

 - One reason for SQLite is that it is just a file, not the whole server that needs a Docker container.
 However, SQLite has no date and uuid types and they say it is worse at "horizontal scaling" when compared to PostgreSQL.
 I am not pedantic and advanced enough to worry about such matters.

-- It makes sense to keep the backend for DB and security.
-This is complex enough.
-Prerendering/littering it with the frontend elements for efficiency or convenience is a secondary thing.
+- It makes sense to keep the backend for the DB and security, mostly, as opposed to old MPAs or metaframeworks.
+The DB part is already complex enough.

-- The TypeScript (Ts) way vs vanilla JavaScript (Js) and MERN?
-The answer becomes surprisingly simple now.
-According to the latest news, there are fewer than 10% of Js purists left among us.
+- TypeScript all the way.
+According to [the latest news](https://2023.stateofjs.com/en-US/usage/), there are fewer than 10% of JavaScript purists left among us.

 - A strong side of this particular stack is that it is developer-friendly and its parts are replaceable.
 It would not be a big issue to replace Bun with Node, Hono with Express, SQLite with PostgreSQL.
+It may require some time, but it would not involve rearchitecting everything, it would be a linear process.

 # References